- How can I use WindStax?

 5. The better question about power: How much usable electricity does WindStax produce?

 - - WindStax 20 and 40 base units come with 120Vac/60Hz 1800 watt continuous/3600 watt surge rated inverters.
-Larger units can double and triple this output depending on the configuration.
+Larger units up to 17,600 watts are available with multiple units in clusters.
 That is pure sine wave power by the way, cleaner than many public utilities.
-We also have a 5000 watt/10000 watt surge capacity 120/240Vac/60Hz single phase setup.
-A 230V/50Hz international voltage option is available.
+We have 120/240Vac/60Hz single phase setups.
+Some 230V/50Hz international voltage options are available.

 - - Electricity consumption is highly variable by region, season, and time of day, and electronics.
 Ratings can be deceiving – even big appliances like refrigerators only use their rated power occasionally.

 - – To estimate how much power you need is a fairly simple formula.
 Check this DOE website for estimating energy consumption.

 6. The best question about power: How much usable electricity does WindStax store?

 - - WindStax use sealed maintenance-free 100 percent recyclable deep cycle AGM (absorbent glass mat) batteries.
 We also use GEL batteries.
 The storage capacity of WindStax is measured in terms of amp-hours.
 The ampere-hour rating divided by the load in amps will provide the estimated time of that cycle.
 For example, a 12V battery rated for 200 Ah (for a 10-hour rate) will deliver 20 amperes of current for 10 hours under standard temperature conditions (25C or 77F).
 We use 12, 24, and 48V battery banks depending on the application.

 7. How much do they cost?

 - - WindStax has two standard units 20 foot tall and 40’ tall.
 We also have a small 3′ diameter unit.
 The base units are the core of our wind power systems.
 Each has the same ground footprint, the larger one is twice as tall.
 They arrive fully assembled, charged, and operational – plug and play.

 - - Our mission is to provide reliable and affordable green energy with as little fuss as possible.
 The current price of our WindStax 20 is US $14,900.
 The WindStax 40 is $34,750 before federal, state, and local incentives.
 Contact us for accessories, upgrades, delivery, and installation pricing.